kade-robertson/kadebot-next/README.md

 # kadebot

 A Telegram chat bot, built in Python.
+This was not designed for mass-usage, rather you should host this yourself for a small number of chats.
+This was primarily designed around being used in one chat and some parts might not be able to scale as well.

 # Configuration